 - Tolerance of new ideas.

-In these times of rapid change with complex dynamics to navigate, the need to stay sensitive and responsive to a changing world is critical.
-I recently co-taught on Applied Systems Leadership for Complex Problem-Solving in the MBA program at Marlboro College.
-As foundational context, we shared the concept of “collective sensemaking.”
+Teams and organizations need to build their skills to do “collective sensemaking” in times of rapid change.
+They need to stay sensitive and responsive to a changing world.
 In an article entitled Sensemaking, by Debora Ancona, she writes that the term was created by Karl Weick, referring “to how we structure the unknown so as to be able to act in it.
 Sensemaking involves coming up with a plausible understanding—a map—of a shifting world; testing this map with others through data collection, action, and conversation; and then refining, or abandoning, the map depending on how credible it is.”

 To do sensemaking effectively, it is crucial to synthesize multiple perspectives to discern what is changing and what is needed next.
 No one person has the full picture and we all have blind spots or limiting beliefs.
 Cross-pollinating the view points, ideas, experiences, and wisdom of many people helps us to develop a clearer understanding of what is changing and see a wider range of potential responses.
 Leadership today calls for being receptive with the capacity to listen, seek out multiple stories and perspectives, and together find the signal amidst the noise.

 Some of the methods we use with groups for collective sensemaking include:

 - World Café – Small group conversations, sharing stories, finding patterns, cross-pollinating, listening for themes – all these aspects of World Café help a group hear many perspectives and connect and distill ideas across them.

 - 1-2-4-All – A similar exercise where people come up with ideas by themselves first, then share in conversation with a partner, then join a group of four.